-Paul G. Harris has been teaching university courses in environmental studies, political science and international relations for over two decades.
+Paul G. Harris has been teaching university courses in environmental studies, political science and international relations since the mid-1990s.
 He has supervised the research of Master’s and Ph.D. students (meet one here) in international and environmental politics.
 He has worked with academic teams to develop a number of undergraduate and postgraduate degree programs.

-Professor Harris teaches courses in degree programs offered by the Department of Social Sciences and the Department of Science and Environmental Studies at the Education University of Hong Kong.
-Most of his undergraduate teaching is in three programs: the Bachelor of Social Sciences in Global and Environmental Studies, the Bachelor of Arts in Education for Sustainability and the General Education Program.
+Professor Harris teaches courses in degree programs offered by the Department of Social Sciences at the Education University of Hong Kong.
+Most of his undergraduate teaching is in two degree programs: the Bachelor of Social Sciences in Global and Environmental Studies and the Bachelor of Arts in Education for Sustainability.

 Scroll down this page for a list of many of the university courses that Professor Harris has taught (and where).

 - Animal Rights (Education University of Hong Kong)